niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ### Clearance

-The derail sensor requires a level installation surface and a clear zone around the device.
+* The derail sensor requires a level installation surface and a clear zone around the device.

-Minimum clearances:
+* Minimum clearances:

-Distance to rail: 42 in.
+* Distance to rail: 42 in.

-Vertical clearance: 27 in.
+* Vertical clearance: 27 in.

-Horizontal clearance: 22 in.
+* Horizontal clearance: 22 in.

-The ground must be level front to back.
+* The ground must be level front to back.
 From the rail to a point 42 in. back, elevation must not rise more than 6 in.

 ``⚠️ Installation at sites not meeting these requirements is prohibited.``

-The area should be nominally level front to back.
-Ensure that there is no more than 6" of elevation increase from the rail to a point measured 42 inches straight back.

 ### Solar Panel